AARP Medicare Advantage Plans Review

 Customer Service

-As previously mentioned, AARP’s Medicare Advantage plans are underwritten by UnitedHealthcare.
-That means you will have to contact UnitedHealthcare’s customer support center for assistance.
-You can call them toll-free, seven days a week, between 8 a.m. and 8 p.m.
+AARP’s Medicare Advantage plans are underwritten by UnitedHealthcare, which means you will have to contact UnitedHealthcare’s customer support center for assistance.
+You can call them toll-free seven days a week between 8 a.m. and 8 p.m.
 Alternatively, you can message an agent online or set up a virtual or in-person meeting.
 You can access all of the information for contacting UnitedHealthcare customer service right here.

 Did You Know?
 There are certain times of the year when you can enroll in Medicare Advantage plans.
 Visit our guide to Medicare enrollment to learn more.